Always list the articles, websites, books, and other source of information that you used when you're working on a class assignment.

 - Click on an article title to read a description of this result

 - If there's a pdf or html link on the left side, you can immediately read, print, email, or save the article.
-Otherwise follow the "Check for full text" link to get into our list of journal subscriptions (Journal Finder) and navigate to the full text of this article.
+Otherwise follow the "Check for full text" link to find out if we own this article

 - EBSCOhost databases like CINAHL will try to give you a reference citation for each result.
 On the right side, the Cite link will list this result in lots of different styles including APA.
 The Email link lets you set Citation format to APA, so an attempt at an APA reference list entry will be emailed to you.